 An aristocrat dividend is a company that has continuously increased the number of dividends it pays to its shareholders.
 To be categorized as such, a company must typically have increased dividends for at least 25 years.

 Coca-Cola and McDonald’s would be two examples.
 The S&P 500 has a fund called The S&P 500 Aristocrat Fund that has over the last five years had returns of 17.56%.

-You can invest in The S&P 500 Aristocrat Fund through some ETF’s.
-The list is composed of 53 companies spread over ten different business sectors.
+You can invest in The S&P 500 Aristocrat Fund through some ETFs.
+The index fund is composed of 53 companies spread over ten different business sectors.
 Some of the companies are 3M, AT&T, Chevron, Hormel, and Target.
 You can also buy individual stock in dividend aristocrat companies.